Rahul2570089/Rahul2570089/README.md

 💡 &nbsp;I like to build things and solve problems.\
 🎓 &nbsp;I'm currently pursuing Bachelor of Technology in Information Technology at the Dharmsinh Desai University, Nadiad, Gujarat, India.\
-🌱 &nbsp;I'm into mobile app development, web development and cloud computing.\
+🌱 &nbsp;I'm into mobile app development (majorly), and cloud computing.\
 📄 &nbsp;Have a look at my [Resume](https://drive.google.com/file/d/1H4bBwAVFeQEhj0BnQVYlcnsQHjalx488/view?usp=sharing) for more details about me.
 Feedback and suggestions are always welcomed!

 <img alt="Night Coding" height="230" src="https://github.com/Rahul2570089/Rahul2570089/blob/main/coding.gif" align="right"/>